-Birmingham Hill Preserve possesses high conservation value for its historic and cultural resources, specifically archaeological resources, as it is located in the heart of the BBNHL and played a significant role in the American Revolution (Map 2.2).
+Birmingham Hill Preserve possesses high conservation value for its historic and cultural resources, specifically archaeological resources, as it is located in the heart of the BBNHL and played a significant role in the American Revolution.
 Historic research on Birmingham Hill Preserve has suggested that the springhouse located near the pond on the property may date from prior to the Battle of Brandywine.
 The springhouse is most likely associated with the house across the street at 1025 Meetinghouse Road (UPI# 65-4-6.2).
 According to the 2013 Brandywine Battlefield Preservation Plan's Appendix B: Historic Resources Inventory, the house across the street is known as the Battlefield Farm and attributed to the William Dean plantation.
 The tenant house was built in the early 1700s.
 Jesse Graves owned the property in 1777 and historic deed research revealed that Jesse Graves also owned the Birmingham Hill Preserve property at that time.
+The Robertson Overhead Map shows that the property was primarily in pastures with paling fences, much as it is today.